WinterAxis/ESV-MD-Bible/The_Bible_esv/47_2_Corinthians/2_Cor_1.md

 But I call God to witness against me--it was to spare you that I refrained from coming again to Corinth.

 ###### 24
-Not that we lord it over your faith, but we work with you for your joy, for you stand firm in your faith. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Not that we lord it over your faith, but we work with you for your joy, for you stand firm in your faith.

 ***